earlyann/UK_Food_Ratings-MongoDB/README.md

 ## Project Overview
-Developed a data analysis solution for Eat, Safe, Love, a food magazine, to evaluate restaurant ratings from the UK Food Standards Agency.
+Developed a data analysis solution for a food magazine, that evaluates restaurant ratings from the UK Food Standards Agency.
 The aim was to guide the magazine's editorial focus.

 ### Tech Stack
 - MongoDB